tariszabi/GenePathRx/README.md

 | **FINAL_results_drugx.txt**| TVIR scores and overall DTCS scores of drug x                                                               |
 | **DTCR_results_drugx.txt** | Overall DTCR score and DTCS scores of background calculations                                               |

-## Necessary files to run GenePathRx in the same path as genepathrx.py:
+## Necessary files to run GenePathRx in the same folder as genepathrx.py:
 | FILE                   | DESCRIPTION                                                      |
 |------------------------|------------------------------------------------------------------|
 | **NCBI_gene_symbols.txt** | List of genes in the gene interaction network|